ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Have one scout dedicated to each robot in the match, recording quantitative data and comments

-    * You may also have a "super-scout" or two watching the match as a whole for higher level strategy, defense, driver skill, or anything else of note
+    * You may also have a "super-scout" or two watching the match as a whole for higher level strategy, defense, driver skill, or anything else of note.

 * Look for what good teams do...